-1 Does the implementation of this policy require any additional Capital resources Yes - No 2 Does the implementation of this policy require additional revenue resources Yes - No 3 Does the implementation of this policy require additional manpower Yes - No 4 Does the implementation of this policy release any manpower costs through a change in practice 5 Are there additional staff training costs associated with implementing this policy which cannot be delivered through current training programmes or allocated training times for staff.
-Other comments It is a requirement of the Code of Practice for HCAI (2008) that there are formal arrangements in place to fund the cost of dealing with outbreaks.
+1 Does the implementation of this policy require any additional Capital resources No 2 Does the implementation revenue resources of this policy require additional No 3 Doe the implementation of this policy require additional manpower No 4 Does the implementation of this policy release any manpower costs through a change in practice No 5 Are there additional staff training costs associated with implementing this policy which cannot be delivered through current training programmes or allocated training times for staff No Other comments It is a requirement of the Code of Practice for HCAI (2008) that there are formal arrangements in place to fund the cost of dealing with outbreaks.
 This has been agreed with the Finance Director and will be made available only following discussion with the DIPC or Head of Nursing - Infection Prevention.